The Royal Typewriter Baseball Club of Hartford

 Royal Typewriter, Hartford, CT, 1935.

-Royal Typewriter finally hit their stride as a baseball franchise in the late 1930’s.
-They finished second in the Industrial League of 1937 under the direction of Manager Frank Strong.
-The next year, Royal Typewriter defeated Chance Vought and captured the “Dusty” League title with a perfect 15-0 win-loss record.
-Many Royals on the 1938 championship team such as Pete Kapura, George Dixon, John Carlin, Yosh Kinel and Jackie Cronin were savvy veterans with plenty of diamond time.
-They also appeared for the Savitt Gems, Bill Savitt’s semi-professional club at Hartford’s Bulkeley Stadium.
+Royal Typewriter finally hit their stride as a baseball franchise in the late 1930s.
+Under a new manager, Frank Strong, they became runner-ups of the 1937 Industrial League.
+The next season, Royal defeated Chance Vought and captured the “Dusty” League title with a perfect 15-0 win-loss record.
+Many Royals on the 1938 championship team such as Pete Kapura, George Dixon, John Carlin, Yosh Kinel and Jackie Cronin were savvy veterans with plenty of diamond time as members of the Savitt Gems, Bill Savitt’s semi-professional club at Hartford’s Bulkeley Stadium.

 1936 Bulkeley Stadium Industrial League